lnksoul1/prism-ui-design/README.md

 [![MCP Protocol](https://img.shields.io/badge/MCP-Protocol-purple.svg)](https://modelcontextprotocol.io/)

-Prism is a visual adjustment surface for non-designers: import a website or app you made (or an AI made), adjust any component, button, or interaction — down to the inner parts of a component — precisely and freely on the canvas, then apply the changes back to your product with one click.
+Prism is a visual adjustment surface for non-designers: import a website or app , adjust any component, button, or interaction — down to the inner parts of a component — precisely and freely on the canvas, then apply the changes back to your product with one click.
 Quick-change presets (design systems, component blocks, interaction templates) get you there fast;